The Information Technology Subscription Model

 Software as a Service

-Several years ago, most of our software platforms shifted from physical out-of-the-box purchases to online subscription software that required nothing more than a payment and quick download.
+Several years ago, most of our software platforms shifted from physical out-of-the-box purchases to online subscription software that required nothing more than payment and quick download.
 End users found the process of downloading new software on the fly to perform a much-needed function was simple and easy.
 Company information technology (IT) leaders migrated from a self-managed software environment to a seamless software-as-a-service model offered by cloud providers to streamline and automate their software processes and upgrades.

 Information Technology Subscriptions